bredyy/bredyy/README.md

 ### Hi there 👋
 I am Liao Wanyi.
-I am now studying computer science and technology at GUDT.
+I am now studying computer science and technology at GDUT.
 In life, I am a lively and cheerful person.
 I like mountain climbing.
 Recently, I am addicted to playing mahjong and love nature.
 I hope to learn more programming knowledge on the github platform.